Does Doors Open Ontario only occur on one weekend every year?

 At the local event level, municipalities, community groups and private sponsors support their own programs, and provide the resources necessary to organize the event, open buildings in their communities and publicize their Doors Open activities.

-Provincially, the Ontario Heritage Trust seeks sponsorships and grants, raises some funds through registration fees charged to all participating events, and self-funds any additional costs.
+Provincially, the Ontario Heritage Trust seeks sponsorships and grants, raises funds through registration fees charged to participating events, and self-funds any additional costs.

 The program is also dependent on volunteer and in-kind donations to help open over 1,000 sites to the public every year across hundreds of communities.
 Check out the Doors Open Ontario Volunteer page to get involved ...